numberscope/backscope/doc/server-administration.md

 In the `prod.sh` script in the root of `backscope`, we tell Gunicorn to run `backscope`.
 In `/etc/systemd/system/` there's a `backscope.service` file that runs the `prod.sh` script.
 (The `/etc/systemd/system/` is a directory that houses systemd (system daemon) files.)
+There is a copy of this file in `backscope/server/`.

 ## `backscope` systemd commands